NSTiwari/NSTiwari/README.md

 - 🔭 Software Engineer | Larsen & Toubro Infotech
 - 🌱 Exploring Deep Learning and Computer Vision.
 - 👯 I’m a Coursera beta-tester and test some really exciting courses before they are released to the public.
-- 💬 I'm also a technical writer and write blogs on Machine Learning and Deep Learning applications.
-Some of my blogs have been published by Analytics Vidhya on [Medium](https://medium.com/@tiwarinitin1999).
+- 💬 I'm also a technical writer and write blogs on Machine Learning and Deep Learning applications on [Medium](https://medium.com/@tiwarinitin1999).
 - 📫 If you think I can help you, let's connect and talk on [LinkedIn](https://www.linkedin.com/in/tiwari-nitin/).

 <img src="https://github-readme-stats.vercel.app/api?username=NSTiwari&&show_icons=true&title_color=ffffff&icon_color=bb2acf&text_color=daf7dc&bg_color=191919">